 Promptly respond to insider threats

-Promptly respond to insider threats.
 By monitoring user activity, your security team can quickly investigate incidents by analyzing logs.
-This gives them a better understanding of the scope and root cause of a breach, allowing for targeted decisions and a fast response time.
-Additionally, certain Linux user activity tracking software solutions can automatically detect and respond to threats before they become an issue.
+This gives them a better understanding of the scope and root cause of a breach, enabling targeted decisions and rapid response.
+Additionally, certain Linux user activity tracking software solutions can automatically detect and respond to threats before they become a problem.

 For a detailed explanation of risks posed by remote users, refer to our articles on managing insider risks in hybrid and remote work environments.